Is Your Portfolio Ready for (More) Rising Interest Rates?

 With rates on the move, here's how to assess your stock, bond, and cash holdings.

 The bond market isn't waiting around.
-The benchmark 10-year Treasury yield recently topped 2.0%, up from just 1.2% in the summer of 2021.
+The 10-year Treasury yield passed 3.5% last week for the first time since 2011, up from just 1.2% in the summer of 2021.
 And bond prices have dropped accordingly.
-The Bloomberg U.S. Aggregate Bond Index has dropped 4% so far this year, and longer-term bonds have dropped further still.
-Long-term Treasuries, for example, have shed about 8% for the year to date through Feb.
-16, on top of a 5% drop last year.
+The Bloomberg U.S. Aggregate Bond Index has dropped over 12% so far this year, and longer-term bonds have dropped further still.
+Long-term Treasuries, for example, have shed about 25% for the year to date through Sept.
+21, 2022, on top of a 5% drop last year.

 At the same time, you also want to be prepared.
 Growth stocks and long-term bonds have all lost value recently, but over the long term they've benefited from the fact that interest rates have remained low for decades.
 Given that many investors are inclined to be hands-off with their portfolios, it's possible that they're heavy on the very market segments that have been getting clocked recently.